-The new homes will be built to the standards set out in the Code for Sustainable Homes, and commercial sections of the buildings constructed on the site would need to be built to the BREEAM Very Good Standard.
-Both would have to adhere to the latest Building Regulations, this will reduce overall energy consumption for the completed development, and lower the average carbon footprint generated.
+The new homes will be built to the standards set out in the Code for Sustainable Homes, and non-residential sections of buildings would need to be built to the BREEAM Excellent Standard.
+Both would have to adhere to the latest Building Regulations.
+This will reduce overall energy consumption for the completed development, and lower the average carbon footprint generated.

-- A well designed mixed use development can provide a range of social benefits including an increased range of services, employment and safer streets. - The new homes will contribute to the housing target for the Borough and lowering levels of homelessness.
-The housing will be built to Lifetime Homes standards with a housing mix to meet the requirements of the projected household types for the Borough until 2026.
+- A well designed mixed use development can provide a range of social benefits including an increased range of services, employment and safer streets. - The new homes will contribute to the borough housing target and reduce levels of homelessness.
+The housing will be built to Lifetime Homes standards with a housing mix to meet the requirements of the projected household types outlined in the SHMA.
 Affordable housing will also result from all developments over the thresholds laid out in accordance with Core Strategy Policy 1. - New housing will provide healthier living environments and the opportunity and impetus for the enhancement of health and leisure facilities in an area.

-- The level of economic benefit that a community will experience from a mixed use development can be dependent on several factors: - the placement of the mixed use development (i.e. is it in a location where mixed use is a viable option for commercial uses) - the mix of commercial uses in the development and how they compliment the other commercial uses operating in the area - the location of community uses that are accessible - the economic status of the residents that occupy the development, for instance A1 and A3 uses are more likely to thrive if the residents have a reasonable level of discretionary income and - the development being replaced is not an import economic or community asset.
+- The level of economic benefit that a community will experience from a mixed use development can be dependent on several factors: - the placement of the mixed use development (i.e. is it in a location where mixed use is a viable option for non-residential uses) - the mix of non-residential uses in the development and how they compliment the other non-residential uses operating in the area - the location of community uses that are accessible - the economic status of the residents that occupy the development, for instance A1 and A3 uses are more likely to thrive if residents have a reasonable level of discretionary income and - the development being replaced is not an important economic or community asset.

-- Demolition of existing buildings for the construction of new buildings generates large amounts of waste.
-Several of the proposed sites are situated in old industrial areas where there is the possibility of contaminated land, which should ideally be removed.
-New households and businesses will also generate waste once the sites are occupied.
-Core Strategy Policy 13, in line with regional and national policies, supports the objectives of sustainable waste management. - There are several areas of the Borough that are identified by the Environment Agency as being Flood Zone 3a.
-These areas are generally those close to the Thames (Deptford and New Cross); and the those areas in the vicinity of the three rivers that run through the Borough and converge in Catford (the Pool River joins the Ravensbourne) and in Lewisham (the Quaggy /Ravensbourne confluence occurs).
-Sequential and exception testing, in line with Core Strategy Policy 10, has shown that these sites (with mitigation measures from PPS25 and its guidance) are appropriate for development. - Large areas of the Borough are in Air Quality Management Areas (AQMAs).
+- Demolition of existing buildings for the construction of new buildings generates waste.
+Several of the proposed sites are situated in older industrial areas where there is the possibility of contaminated land, which will need to be managed.
+New households and businesses will also generate waste once a site is occupied.
+Core Strategy Policy 13, in line with regional and national policies, supports the objectives of sustainable waste management.
+Land contamination will need to be managed in consultation with the Environment Agency. - There are several areas of the borough that are identified by the Environment Agency as being Flood Zone 3a.
+These areas are generally close to the Thames (Deptford and New Cross); and the those areas in the vicinity of the three rivers that run through the borough and converge - in Catford (the Pool River joins the Ravensbourne) and in Lewisham (the Quaggy /Ravensbourne confluence occurs).
+Sequential and exception testing, in line with Core Strategy Policy 10, has shown that these sites (with mitigation measures from PPS25 and its guidance) are appropriate for development. - Large areas of the borough are in Air Quality Management Areas (AQMAs).
 Development occurring on or close to main roads; or adjacent to railway corridors are those most likely to be impacted by noise, vibration, and poor air quality, and most likely to be in an AQMA.
 Mitigation measures set out in Building Regulations and the Council's Air Quality Management Plan aim to lessen these effects and ensure that the quality of life for future residents is not limited by these matters.